Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity: Conclusions and outlook

 \section{Conclusions and outlook}

-We perform a principal symbol analysis of the TEGR $3+1$ evolution system derived from the covariant Hamiltonian formulation based on the VAST decomposition of the canonical variables.
-Although TEGR is dynamically equivalent to metric general relativity, its $3+1$ formulation can differ through boundary-term choices and through the way gauge degrees of freedom enter the principal part of the evolution system.
-Moreover, tetrad-based formulations introduce additional variables and constraints compared to metric formulations, which in principle could be used to alter the properties of the principal symbol through constraint additions and gauge choices, which is potentially relevant for numerical stability and well-posedness.
+We perform a principal-symbol analysis of the TEGR $3+1$ evolution equations derived from the covariant Hamiltonian formulation based on the VAST decomposition of the canonical variables.
+Although TEGR is dynamically equivalent to metric general relativity, its $3+1$ formulation may differ due to boundary-term choices and to the manner in which gauge degrees of freedom enter the principal part of the evolution system.
+Moreover, tetrad-based formulations introduce additional variables and constraints absent in metric formulations.
+These additional structures can, in principle, be exploited to alter the properties of the principal-symbol through constraint additions and gauge choices, potentially affecting numerical stability and well-posedness.

-We followed the ADM ``toy model'' approach in \cite{articleMiguelAlcubierre} for GR: it can be shown that the ADM equations form a weakly hyperbolic system of differential equations at the linear level.
-Taking the Hamilton's equations for TEGR as a starting point, we linearised the canonical variables around Minkowski spacetime, specialised to vanishing shift perturbations, and performed a first-order reduction by introducing auxiliary variables for the spatial derivatives of tetrad perturbations.
-We then extract the principal symbol and used its eigenstructure to diagnose a potential (strong) hyperbolicity property.
+We followed the ADM ``toy model'' approach in \cite{article} for GR, where it was shown that the ADM equations form a weakly hyperbolic system of differential equations at the linear level.
+Taking the Hamilton's equations for TEGR as a starting point, we linearised the canonical variables around Minkowski spacetime, specialised to vanishing shift, and performed a first-order reduction by introducing auxiliary variables for the spatial derivatives of tetrad perturbations.
+We then extract the principal symbol and utilised its eigenstructure to diagnose a potential (strong) hyperbolicity property.

 The one-dimensional reduction (dependence on a single $x$ Cartesian coordinate) reveals that for the Hamiltonian evolution system with the Lagrange multipliers set to zero, the resulting principal symbol contains a sector with imaginary eigenvalues.
 Consequently, the system is not hyperbolic in this reduction.
-We further explored the freedom to add linear combinations of the momenta and Lorentz constraints to the evolution equations.
-While such modifications can generate a reduction on the number of imaginary eigenvalues, the system does not exhibit hyperbolicity.
+We further explored the freedom to redefine variables and add linear combinations of constraints to the evolution equations.
+Such interventions allowed us to isolate the ill-posed part of the evolution, and extract the set of variables that form a strongly hyperbolic system.